Samuel Fenton Cary: Early career

 Cary was admitted to the bar in 1837, practicing law out of his in office in Cincinnati.
 He was elected a judge in the Ohio State Supreme Court, but decided to pass on the position, continuing to practice law.

 He stopped working in law in 1845 to become a farmer and also to devote himself to temperance and anti-slavery groups.
 He gave lectures and wrote books on prohibition and slavery matters.
 He was a delegate to the Republican National Convention in 1864 supporting Abraham Lincoln for a second term.
 Cary served as paymaster general for the State of Ohio under Governors Bartley and Bebb.
 He then became Collector of Internal Revenue for Ohio's first district in 1865.

 U.S. House of Representatives

-In 1867, Cary was elected to the 40th United States Congress as an Independent Republican to represent Ohio's second district, fining the vacancy left by the resignation of Rutherford B. Hayes who had just been elected Governor of Ohio.
+In 1867, Cary was elected to the 40th United States Congress as an Independent Republican to represent Ohio's second district, filling the vacancy left by the resignation of Rutherford B. Hayes who had just been elected Governor of Ohio.
 He served in Congress from November 21, 1867, to March 3, 1869.
 There, he became the chairman of the Committee on Education and Labor.
-Cary voted against the impeachment of President Andrew Johnson.
-He lost the election to the Forty-first Congress in 1868 to Job E. Stevenson.
+Cary voted against the impeachment of President Andrew Johnson, and against both the initial and final versions of the Fifteenth Amendment to the United States Constitution, one of three and four (respectively) House Republicans to do so.
+He lost his reelection campaign in 1868 to Job E. Stevenson.